Dress like the real you.

 These include fibre type, agricultural practices such as pesticide and water use, and the environmental impact of dyeing and finishing processes.

-For a deeper dive into sustainable fashion, I recommend the film The True Cost—have a box of tissues nearby.
+For a deeper dive into sustainable fashion, I recommend the film The True Cost.
+You may want to have a box of tissues closeby - I certainly did.

 https://youtu.be/rwp0Bx0awoE?si=-056yAg1WU9zFbZ5